Trafficking Risk in Sub-Saharan African Supply Chains

 POLITICAL INSTABILITY OR CONFLICT

-Seychelles scores a 59.4 in the 2017 Fragile States Index.
-Seychelles has seen an 11.9 point decrease in their score since 2011, signaling positive change.
-Seychelles is ranked 125 out of 178 countries.[24]
-Seychelles’s percentile rank for political stability and absence of violence/terrorism was 68.10 on the Work Bank’s 2015 Worldwide Governance Indicators report.[25]
+Seychelles scores a 53.3 in the 2023 Fragile States Index.
+Seychelles has seen a 3.5-point decrease in their score since 2018, signaling positive change.
+Seychelles is ranked 128 out of 10 179 countries on this same index.
+[38] Seychelles’ percentile rank for political stability and absence of violence/terrorism was 71.70 on the Work Bank’s 2021 Worldwide Governance Indicators report.[39]
+In this index, 100 represents the highest stability and safety from violence/terrorism, whereas 0 represents the highest instability and violence rate.

 LEVEL OF CRIME AND VIOLENCE

-Seychelles was given a score on the Mo Ibrahim Foundation Index of African Governance Safety & Rule of Law category of 74.1 with 0 being the lowest performing and 100 being the highest performing.
-Seychelles ranks 5 out of 54 countries.[26]
+Seychelles was given a score on the Mo Ibrahim Foundation Index of African Governance Safety & Rule of Law category of 76.5 with 0 being the lowest performing and 100 being the highest performing in security and anti-corruption governance.[40]
+The Safety & Rule of Law category evaluates the state’s capabilities at security and safety, rule of law over its population, transparency, and anti-corruption measures.
+Seychelles ranks first out of the 54 African countries in the index on these standards, meaning the government is highly protective of and transparent with its citizens.

 STATE PERSECUTION